thetechboy69/thetechboy/README.md

 ### Special Thanks:

 - 📱 TheTechBoy, for making most part of the website.
+- 🎮 HeXp, for tidying the project structure, finishing dark mode and improving the aesthetics.
 - 😺 SzymcioYa, for adding extras, cool stuff to the website and helping with getting GitHub working.
 - 🐧 PinguSurMars, for fixing little details that no one notices (and other stuff like language-based redirection).
-- 🎮 HeXp, for tidying the project structure, adding dark mode in some parts of the website and improving the aesthetics.

 And you, for being part of the community ❤️.